Aliases for PDHX Gene

 GeneCards Summary for PDHX Gene

 PDHX (Pyruvate Dehydrogenase Complex Component X) is a Protein Coding gene.
-Diseases associated with PDHX include Pyruvate Dehydrogenase E3-Binding Protein Deficiency and Lactic Acidosis.
+Diseases associated with PDHX include Pyruvate Dehydrogenase E3-Binding Protein Deficiency and Pyruvate Dehydrogenase E1-Alpha Deficiency.
 Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups.
 An important paralog of this gene is DLAT.

 UniProtKB/Swiss-Prot Summary for PDHX Gene